kba/hocr-spec/1.2/spec.md

     ''ocr-capabilities/ocrp_poly'' to the list of 'ocr-capabilities' (see [[#capabilities]])
   * documents should attempt to provide a reasonable 'bbox' equivalent as well

-### <dfn property>order</dfn>

-`order n`

-The reading order of the element (an integer)

-  * this property must not be used unless there is no other way of representing the reading order of the page by element ordering within the page, since many tools will not be able to deal with content that is not in reading order
-  * presence must be declared in the document meta data

 Logical Structuring Elements {#logical-elements}